back

 For many people, the reason they are financially unstable is because of unexpected expenses and emergencies.
 For example, maybe you have a hospital bill you can’t pay, or your vehicle just broke down, and you need to fix it.
 These types of emergencies can throw off an entire monthly budget and make it difficult to recover.

 In situations like these, many people aren’t sure where to turn.
 If you don’t have an emergency fund ready to go, then it may seem like there’s no way out.
 Some people choose to apply for a personal loan to pay off debts like these.
-But before you fill out application forms for installment loans, make sure that the loan and lender you’re applying for are credible and trustworthy.
+But before you fill out application forms for online loans, make sure that the loan and lender you’re applying for are credible and trustworthy.

 The Dangers of Debt